maveniverse/site-001/content/en/blog/cstamas/2025/11/local-repository-2/index.md

 build depends on `GAV` and use 10 remote repositories, Resolver has to lock `GAV` corresponding lock _without factoring in `R`_, only to wait for results of accessing 10 various repositories.
 And there will be some timeouts.

+The locking in fact targeted the second problem, as Resolver since 1.9.x uses atomic moves to "publish" artifacts, and in fact, if you skim over issues, that issues seems solved, while the _metadata_ (Maven and Resolver internal ones) were still prone to corruption, somewhat.
+But most of these were fixed around the end of Maven 3.9.x lane.
+Still, the multi-repository locking is there, and seems is biting people who uses locking.

 ## Solution

 Simplest solution is: get rid of **global** and **mutable** aspects.